krzysztofzablocki/Sourcery/guides/Usage.md

   <name>: <value>
 ```

-You can exlude some sources or templates using `include` and `exclude` keys:
+You can exclude some sources or templates using `include` and `exclude` keys:

 ```yaml
 sources: